patoarvizu/vault-dynamic-configuration-operator/README.md

 ## Vault agent sidecar auto-inject mutating webhook

 The [`vault-agent-auto-inject-webhook`](https://github.com/patoarvizu/vault-agent-auto-inject-webhook) is a companion component to this operator.
 It can be deployed as a Kubernetes [Mutating Webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to automatically inject a Vault agent sidecar into `Pod`s, using annotations.
 Read the component's documentation on how to deploy it.

+## Monitoring

+If your Kubernetes cluster is running the Prometheus [operator](https://github.com/coreos/prometheus-operator), this operator will automatically create an additional `Service` called `vault-dynamic-configuration-operator-metrics` and a corresponding `ServiceMonitor` of the same name.
+This monitor will scrape the operator for metrics on two different ports.
+Port 8383 will post general metrics about the running process, while port 8686 will post metrics about the custom resources managed by the operator.
+More information can be found on the Operator SDK [website](https://sdk.operatorframework.io/docs/golang/monitoring/prometheus/).

 ## For security nerds